AlmaLinux/albs-web-server/tests/README.md

 `mock_classes.py` - a module which contain base class with `httpx` request method, setup logic for each test suite and HTTP status codes

-`export_new_errata_rec.py` - a helper module for exporting NewErrataRecords from a DB to json file.
+`../scripts/serialize_new_errata_rec.py` - a helper module for exporting/importing NewErrataRecords from a DB to json file.

 ## How to run tests locally
 1. Adjust variables in `vars.env`